 Despite how clear you believe your expert's opinions are, how irrefutable the numbers are, technical evidence does not sell itself.
-Many people do not understand how to interpret scientific or technical information and some people, today more than ever, are even suspicious of technical information.
+Many people do not understand how to interpret scientific or technical information and some people, today more than ever, are even suspicious of science.

 Most people do not process abstract concepts very well, but they do tend to empathize with others who share similar interests and experiences.
-It is critical to know your audience, the jury, judge, or the witness, to really know them as humans and speak to them with human stories and incorporate the science or technical information to support parts of the story.
+It is critical to know your audience, whether it is a jury, judge, or a witness, to really know them as humans and speak to them with human stories and incorporate the science or technical information to support parts of the story.